Performance is Dynamic and Uncertain

 And like a horse race, an arcade game competes against several competitors.
 The games are judged at different points in the race (hours, days) and how they finish at the end (week).
 But because of so much uncertainty, we manufacturers had the saying, “you’re only as good as your last game.”

 Throughout the history of video games, people have tried to make it a science.
 But thankfully there will always be an “art” to making games.
 For me, that’s a large part of its lure.
-Today’s analytical, data-centric approach arms developers with incredible insight, but seldom provides the answers they need.
-That said, once players “accept” a game, responding in ways (live updates) to keep them engaged over time is much more plausible.
+Today’s analytical, data-centric approach arms developers with incredible insight.
+It usually raises more questions, which can be a good thing.
+That said, data is only as good as the person using it.
+If players embrace a game, responding in ways (live updates) to keep them engaged over time is the key to a game’s longevity.
 This is especially true in the case of “GaaS” (games as a service).

 Criteria of a Good Arcade Game